PBASOFT/Data-Science-Project/README.md

 We expect to see some correlation between at least some stocks going up and how much they are mentioned/discussed on social media.

 ### Who will be the user of the results
 Knowledge is money.
 We our selves will be the users of the results and hopefully we'll discover something new and exiting.
-And we will then be on the path to becoming the richest people on earth.
+Because the we will then be on the path to becoming very rich.

 ## Stage 2: Business Data Storytelling

 ### Data Sources

 #### Yahoo Finance